MontySteele/Relax-Inc-Takehome-Challenge/README.md

 ### Take home challenge summary.
 In this take-home challenge, I was given two data files, takehome_users.csv and takehome_user_engagement.csv, and asked to determine which features predict future user adoption.
 The first data file contains information on 12,000 users, while the second file contains user login information.
 I explored the datasets and cleaned the data of null values.
 Using the login information, I identified adopted users as those who logged in on three separate days in a 7-day period.
 I then created a random forest model and trained it on the data to predict user adoption.
 I examined the features of the model, looking into the features with highest importance as these should have the highest predictive power.

+The code I used for this project is available in a Jupyter Notebook titled 'relax takehome.ipynb'.

 ### Feature engineering

 After data cleaning, I saved my cleaned data as 'userdata_with_active_label.csv'.
 This dataset has the following features: